 The organisation supports staff to identify and communicate barriers relating to special needs groups through internal staff surveys, professional development reviews, performance supervision, and team meetings.

-The organisation gathers barrier information from staff.
-The information is analysed and categorised based on risk.
+This information is analysed and categorised based on risk.

 The organisation periodically researches the barriers facing diverse groups within their local community.